sirgt/csgo-ds-confs/README.md

 Because I'm Lazy and don't want to google all how to do this again.

 # How?
-First of all you have to do a [normal](https://developer.valvesoftware.com/wiki/Counter-Strike:_Global_Offensive_Dedicated_Servers#Advanced_Configuration) installation of your CSGO dedicated server then;
+First of all you have to do a [normal](https://developer.valvesoftware.com/wiki/Counter-Strike:_Global_Offensive_Dedicated_Servers) installation of your CSGO dedicated server then;

-This repo have two files that goes inside the configuration
+This repo have the following files that goes inside the configuration
 ```
 ~/csgo/gamemodes_server.txt
 ~/csgo/mapcycle.txt